dmbarbour/glas/docs/GlasApps.md

 ### Time

-Transactions are logically instantaneous, but it is not a problem to delay a transaction to commit later.
-Effects API:
+Transactions are logically instantaneous, so we cannot model explicit timeouts or sleeps.
+However, we could wait on a clock by aborting a transaction until a given time is observed.
+Proposed effects API:

 * **time:now** - Response is the estimated time of commit, as a TimeStamp value.
-* **time:after:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
+* **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
 Otherwise fail.

-Reading 'now' will always destabilize the transaction.
-This is not a concern if the transaction is already unstable, e.g. after reading from a channel.
-Use of 'after' supports stable observations on time, and provides a convenient hint for how long a runtime should wait before retrying a transaction.
+Reading 'now' will destabilize a transaction and is unsuitable for waits or incremental computing.
+The use-case for 'now' is adding timestamps to observed events, such as messages received on a channel.
+In these cases, the transaction should already be in an unstable state so no harm is done.

+Use of 'check' provides a stable option to indirectly observe time.
+If a transaction fails after a time check fails, the provided timestamp informs the system of how long it should wait.
+It is feasible to precompute the future transaction, have it ready to commit.

 The default TimeStamp type is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

 ### Environment Variables